openstack-archive/networking-cisco/doc/source/reference/ml2-nexus.rst

 VLAN Removal
 ~~~~~~~~~~~~
 When a VM is removed or a subnet is removed and dhcp is enabled, a delete
-port-event is received by the nexus driver.
+port-event is received by the Nexus driver.
 If the port exists in the
-nexus driver's port data base, the driver will remove it from the data base
+Nexus driver's port data base, the driver will remove it from the data base
 as well as remove the trunk vlan on the Nexus device.

 To remove the trunk vlan from interface on the Nexus switch, it